How can I file ITR, claim TDS refund for a deceased parent?

 Obtain Proof That You Are the Legal Heir

-Apply through the local tehsildar / municipal corporation office for a legal heir certificate.
-Submit an application form, death certificate, PAN of deceased, your PAN, address proof, bank account details, and documents proving your relationship.
+Apply through the local tehsildar/municipal corporation office for a legal heir certificate.
+Submit an application form, death certificate, PAN of the deceased, your PAN, address proof, bank account details, and documents proving your relationship.
 Once verified, the tehsildar issues a legal heir certificate.

 Register as Legal Heir on the Income Tax Portal